 Use our app.

 Go paperless by using our award-winning app to board your next flight using a digital boarding pass.

-At least 13 million guests used mobile boarding passes in 2018, saving approximately 1,300 trees worth of paper.
+Over 13 million guests used mobile boarding passes in 2019, saving approximately 1,300 trees worth of paper.

 Be conscientious when packing for your trip.
 Each pound makes a difference to our CO2 emissions.